lyquita/Hireoo/README.md

 I love to try things that look interesting or never try before.
 It makes me excited and motivated.

-### What's my type?
+### And...Me?
 - 🥛 I drink a bottle of milk tea every day without ice and sugar, but pearls.
 - 🤯 I think a got a little bit of ' generalized anxiety disorder '.
-I sorry that sometimes I look like depression, just leave me alone.
+I sorry that sometimes I look like depression😵, just leave me alone.
 I can address it by myself.
-- 🗺 I won't stay at home during my weekend, I love to explore a fresh cafe & restaurant ...
-Find a cozy spot in a city make me relax.
+- 🗺 I won't stay at home during my weekend, I love to explore cafe & restaurant ...
+Find a cozy spot in a city make me relax.🤟
+- 🤡 Sometimes I will get messy on my speaking🙇‍, believe me, I will train harder to organize my communication.
+- 📸 I love to record my life and share my opinion of the world.
+But I seldom shoot video recently due to didn't have time ...
+- 📝 Although I get used to writing stuff in a big moment, it quite depends on my mood.
+- 💃🏾 I have been studying Hip Hop for around three months.
+As a freshman, and apparently have no talent of dancing, but I still enjoy shaking my body ~ just keep moving ~~
+- 🥯 Seriously, I think I'm a bagel lover🥯, I have tasted most of the bagel in shanghai.
+Mexico food is quite fit for my taste, especially burrito🌯 and taco🌮 ~~~